The Clients tab

 What the Clients tab shows — unique clients, new clients, the new-vs-returning split, your top clients by spend, where your clients come from, and (project-based) how many sessions per booking.

-The two KPIs at the top
+The numbers at the top

 New vs Returning Clients